Thank You Everyone Who Has Participated in This Fundraiser!

 The raffle portion of this fundraiser was online and open from Monday, May 10 to Monday, June 14.
 The silent auction portion was open from Wednesday, May 26 to Monday, June 14.
 Both the raffle and the silent auction included several exciting items that winners will be kicking off summer with!
-The winners of the raffle will be announced during the online celebration on June 17, 2021 from 7 to 8:30 p.m.
+The winners of the raffle were announced during the online celebration on June 17, 2021 from 7 to 8:30 p.m.

-The online celebration will be emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
+The online celebration was emceed by Maine Humorist Gary Crocker on Thursday, June 17, 2021 from 7 to 8:30 p.m.
 Gary was joined by special guests and Maine authors Chris Van Dusen, Cynthia Lord, Juliese Y. Padgett, Lynn Plourde, and Earl Smith, who shared brief readings of their work.
 The celebration also included inspirational stories about MCH's mission to build and strengthen Maine families.

 All funds raised from the There’s No Place Like Home raffle, silent auction, and celebration will support the programs at Maine Children’s Home for adoption services, counseling, teen parent support, holiday assistance, and workshops, trainings, and classes for caregivers and parents.

 About the Guest Speakers — Maine Authors

 These wonderful Maine authors shared brief readings of their work during the There's No Place Like Home celebration on Thursday, June 17, 2021 from 7 to 8:30 p.m.

 Gary Crocker - Our Host for the Evening!